alexeden/rpi-led-matrix/README.md

 **Locally**, you can now run `npm run sync-changes`, and any changes made to files inside `/src` or `/examples` will automatically be uploaded to your Pi.

 **From the Pi**, you can run `npm run build-changes`, and any changes pushed from your local machine will automatically be rebuilt.
 You can run additional scripts (test scripts, etc) by appending the shell commands to the `exec` property inside `nodemon.build.json`.

+> Per [this issue](https://github.com/alexeden/rpi-led-matrix/issues/2), if you get the error "TypeError: cannot use a string pattern on a bytes-like object" when running `npm install`, try switching your environment to python 2.7.